S$^3$: Social-network Simulation System with Large Language Model-Empowered Agents: Architecture and Methodology

 \item \textbf{Message Authenticity}: The authenticity of messages is closely related to their sources.
 Messages are categorized based on their origins, encompassing messages disseminated by unidirectional followers, messages shared by mutual followers, messages recommended by the platform, and messages previously posted by the user themselves.
 Distinct scores are assigned to messages based on their respective sources. \end{itemize}

 \textbf{Update and Evolution Mechanism}: During a social gathering, various official accounts and individual users contribute posts concerning the event, encompassing news reports and personal viewpoints.
-Upon encountering these messages, the users who follow them manifest diverse emotional responses, including indifference, excitement, or frustration.
-Some users may even formulate their own stances on contentious matters, either in support or opposition, subsequently engaging in online activities such as endorsing, disseminating, and creating original messages.
-In this simulation, we employ extensive language models to replicate individual users, leveraging their profiles and memory pools as prompts to generate cognitive reactions and behavioral responses.
+Upon encountering these messages, the users who follow them manifest diverse emotional responses.
+Some users may even formulate their own stances on contentious matters, either in support or opposition, subsequently engaging in online activities such as endorsing, disseminating, and creating original message.
+In this simulation, we employ large language models to replicate individual users, leveraging their profiles and memory pools as prompts to generate cognitive reactions and behavioral responses.
 Subsequently, their abstract attributes and memory pools undergo updates.
 Following the modification of a user's memory pool, these messages disseminate and exert influence on their followers while they peruse the content.
 This iterative process persists, emulating the propagation of messages and the evolution of individuals' cognitive states.